montogeek/laravel-docs-es/errors.md

 <a name="configuration"></a>
 ## Configuration

 The logging facilities for your application are configured in the `Illuminate\Foundation\Bootstrap\ConfigureLogging` bootstrapper class.
-This class utilizees the `log` configuration option from your `config/app.php` configuration file.
+This class utilizes the `log` configuration option from your `config/app.php` configuration file.

 By default, the logger is configured to use daily log files; however, you may customize this behavior as needed.
 Since Laravel uses the popular [Monolog](https://github.com/Seldaek/monolog) logging library, you can take advantage of the variety of handlers that Monolog offers.